ramyaM08/ADVENTURE-Website/README.md

 Footer Styles: Styling for the footer section.
 Responsive Styles: Ensures the website is responsive and mobile-friendly.

-Usage
-To use this project, follow these steps:

 Contact
 For any inquiries or feedback, please contact: